Minimum degrees for powers of paths and cycles: Introduction

 We remark that while our proof uses the same basic strategy as used in~\cite{AllenBoettcherHladky} for the proof of Theorem~\ref{thm:cycle-path-square} (that is, combining the regularity method and the stability method), our proof is not merely a generalisation of the proof of Theorem~\ref{thm:cycle-path-square}.
 In particular, the proof of our Stability Lemma turns out to be much more complex than in~\cite{AllenBoettcherHladky}, and the analysis requires new insights.

 The remainder of the paper is organised as follows.
 In Section~\ref{section:prelim} we introduce our notation and tools.
-In Section~\ref{section:lem-thmproof} we will outline our proof strategy and state the key lemmas in our proof.
-We will then provide a proof of Theorem~\ref{thm:cycle-path-power} which applies these lemmas.
+In Section~\ref{section:lem-thmproof} we outline our proof strategy and state the key lemmas in our proof.
+Then, we provide a proof of Theorem~\ref{thm:cycle-path-power} which applies these lemmas.
 The main difficulty in our proof is proving a Stability Lemma (that is, Lemma~\ref{lem:stability}).
 In Section~\ref{section:stability} we provide proofs for two special cases of our Stability Lemma and introduce a family of configurations which enables analysis of the general case.
-In Section~\ref{section:structure-methods} we will analyse the aforementioned family of configurations and develop greedy-type methods, which we will subsequently use in Section~\ref{section:stability-general-cmpnt} in the proof of the general case of our Stability Lemma.
+In Section~\ref{section:structure-methods} we analyse the aforementioned family of configurations and develop greedy-type methods, which we will subsequently use in Section~\ref{section:stability-general-cmpnt} in the proof of the general case of our Stability Lemma.
+Finally, we provide a proof of our Extremal Lemma in Section~\ref{section:extremal}.